kvebers/Born2BeRoot/README.md

 ##### "sudo reboot" usefull command

+The requiretty option means that the exploit code won't be able to directly upgrade its privileges by running sudo.

 ##### 6. passwd_tries = 3, badpass_message="text", requiretty logfile="/var/log/sudo/sudo.log", log_input, log_output

 There might be a situation that you do not have a sudo folder, so you can create it here.
 ##### /var/log/sudo